arykovanov/xedge-debug-tools/COMPLETE_IMPLEMENTATION.md

-# XEdge VSCode Extension - Complete Implementation
+# Xedge VSCode Extension - Complete Implementation

 ## ✅ Fully Implemented and Ready

-The XEdge Development Tools extension is **100% complete** with all requested features plus enhancements.
+The Xedge Development Tools extension is **100% complete** with all requested features plus enhancements.

 ## 🎯 Core Features (As Requested)